Educational Improvement Tax Credit Program (EITC)

 Pennsylvania’s Educational Improvement Tax Credit Program

-Through Pennsylvania’s Educational Improvement Tax Credit Program (EITC), eligible companies can receive tax credits for contributions to innovative educational programs, such as La Salle University’s Dual Enrollment Initiative.
+Through Pennsylvania’s Educational Improvement Tax Credit Program (EITC), eligible companies can receive tax credits for contributions to innovative educational programs, such as La Salle University’s Early Achievement Program (LEAP).
 Companies can receive tax credits equal to 75% of their contribution (up to $750,000 per taxable year) or up to 90% for two-year charitable commitments, while also helping to enrich the lives of Philadelphia students.

 Offered by the Pennsylvania Department of Community and Economic Development (DCED) since 2001, the EITC program allows businesses to receive tax credits when they make financial contributions to approved Educational Improvement Organizations such as La Salle University.
 Funding from EITC allows La Salle to provide educational opportunities for high performing junior and senior high-school students from Philadelphia to earn college credit, explore career paths, and develop college readiness skills.

 For complete details on participation in the EITC program and the approval process through the Pennsylvania Department of Community and Economic Development, please visit their website.
 Business applicants who have previously participated and wish to re-apply can renew beginning on May 15.
 First-time applicants can apply beginning on July 1.